 At our transitional living program, our goal is to slowly add responsibility and freedom to an environment involving guidance and counseling.
 As a result of this program, you’ll learn life management skills and coping mechanisms for stress, sadness, frustration, and boredom.

-As you move through our transitional living program, you will eventually gain weekend passes to visit your friends and family.
+As you move through our transitional living program, you will eventually have weekend passes to visit your friends and family.
 Once you return to the program, you will be tested for substances.
 Once you can hold a steady job, manage bills for rent and a vehicle, and show that you are responsible, you may gain additional freedoms.
 The time apart from our staff members allows you to manage your life and practice your coping mechanisms in the real world.
-However, a transitional living program allows you to rebuild trust with your family again.
+Additionally, a transitional living program allows you to rebuild trust with your family again.

 During your transitional living program, we will expect you to attend addiction treatment therapy regularly.
 We will develop your treatment plan based on your unique needs, but your therapeutic options may include: